-IHPI/CHOP K Mock Study Sections: IHPI, in collaboration with the Center for Healthcare Outcomes and Policy (CHOP), offers a K Mock Study Section Program to provide structured feedback to IHPI early career faculty members on their K-series or VA-equivalent career award proposals.
-The K mock study sections are designed to simulate an actual NIH / AHRQ study section.
+IHPI/CHOP K Mock Study Section Program: In collaboration with the Center for Healthcare Outcomes and Policy (CHOP), IHPI offers a Mock Study Section Program to provide structured feedback to IHPI early and mid-level career faculty members on their K-series or VA-equivalent career development award proposals and R01 proposals.

 IHPI Transition to First R01 Workshop: This three-part workshop helps early-career faculty who are in the beginning stages of developing their first R01 or R01-equivalent proposal.

 IHPI R01 Boot Camp: This multi-tiered mentoring program is designed to help IHPI early career faculty develop and submit their first R01 proposal.

 IHPI Peer Mentor Groups: Designed to help IHPI members identify and connect with other faculty around themes/topics of mutual interest.
 The groups aim to promote professional and personal networking opportunities, provide a forum to discuss career and professional development, and foster a community of support.

 Impact Accelerator Policy and Communications Training Program: This multi-day training program aims to help IHPI members expand the reach and visibility of their work in order to make meaningful contributions to health policy and practice discussions, debates, and decisions.